Quantum Capsule Networks: Numerical experiments

 In the above simulation, we find that the most active capsule contains sufficient information to reconstruct the original image.
 Hence, the entire Hilbert space of such a quantum capsule state may learn a plenty of variants of the images.
+As shown in Refs.~\cite{Sabour2017Dynamic,Shahroudnejad2018Improved}, adding perturbations into the capsule is one of useful tools to reveal the potential explainability for each subspace.
 After the reconstruction process, we can feed a perturbed capsule state to the trained decoder network, and analyze how the perturbation affects the reconstruction result.
 As shown in Fig.~\ref{fig:interpretion_perturbation}, we test three different types of perturbations on the digit capsule, with the perturbation parameter $\theta$ ranging from $-0.2$ to $0.2$.
+These perturbations are applied on the digit capsules before we measure them under the Pauli basis.
 The first type of perturbation we consider is the $x$-axis rotation $U = \mathrm{e}^{-\mathrm{i} \theta X_1 }$ on the first qubit.
-In Fig.~\ref{fig:interpretion_perturbation}a, as the perturbation parameter $\theta$ gets larger, the strokes of both digits ``3'' and ``6'' become thicker.
-In Fig.~\ref{fig:interpretion_perturbation}b, we apply a $z$-axis rotation $U = \mathrm{e}^{-\mathrm{i} \theta Z_4}$ on the last qubit.
+In Fig.~\ref{fig:interpretion_perturbation}(a), as the perturbation parameter $\theta$ gets larger, the strokes of both digits ``3'' and ``6'' become thicker.
+In Fig.~\ref{fig:interpretion_perturbation}(b), we apply a $z$-axis rotation $U = \mathrm{e}^{-\mathrm{i} \theta Z_4}$ on the last qubit.
 Through tuning the perturbation parameter, both digits have been squeezed to various degrees.
-In the Fig.~\ref{fig:interpretion_perturbation}c, we apply a global $z$-axis rotation $U = \mathrm{e}^{-\mathrm{i} \theta Z_1 Z_2 Z_3 Z_4}$ on the whole active capsule.
+In the Fig.~\ref{fig:interpretion_perturbation}(c), we apply a global $z$-axis rotation $U = \mathrm{e}^{-\mathrm{i} \theta Z_1 Z_2 Z_3 Z_4}$ on the whole active capsule.
 By tweaking the perturbation parameter, both digits are rotated at different angles, together with a tiny deformation.
 These perturbation results indicate that a particular subspace of the digit capsule state could almost represent a specific explainable feature of the handwritten images.
-As the Hilbert space grows exponentially with respect to the number of qubits, each capsule may have the potential to encode exponential information, which shows an enhanced representation power and implies a quantum advantage over its classical counterpart.